oloc/docker_registry-puppet-module/README.md

 The Docker registry offers some of the same functionality as the Docker Hub.
 It can be installed and administered privately where business, network, and other concerns prohibit the use of a third party hub.

+Please note that the deployed registry will be insecure.

 ##Setup